2017 Tribord Full-Face Snorkel Masks – Are they still the BEST?

 I absolutely love the concept of the full face snorkel mask.
 There’s so many things to enjoy.

 Breathing is easy, as there’s no snorkel piece in your mouth.
 The way the masks are designed, makes it easy and natural to breathe through your nose and mouth.

 No jaw fatigue – Anyone who suffers from jaw fatigue (like me) will know the feeling after clamping down on a mouthpiece for an hour or so.
 With the full-face snorkel mask, there’s no jaw fatigue even after hours of snorkelling.

 There’s NO FOGGING at all.
-My older boy would get frustrated having to constantly clear his regular mask of fog.
+One of my kids would get frustrated having to constantly clear his regular mask of fog.
 This just doesn’t happen with the Triboard Easybreath full face mask.
-Due to way they’ve been designed, all fogging takes place in the lower part of the mask, which is a separate area from the viewing area.
+These have been designed with a double chamber airflow system so all fogging takes place in the lower part of the mask.
+This area is separate from the viewing area.

-The field of vision is unequalled.
+The field of vision is unequaled.
 These masks have a 180° field of vision and the lens is made of a shatterproof polycarbonate.

 There’s a simple but clever float system to stop water from entering the snorkel.
 The float ball rises and stops water from entering when you submerge.
 The float also stops water entering the snorkel in choppy water.

 If any water does enter the mask, this drains out through a valve located at the chin area, as soon as you lift it above water level.